psilabs-dev/lrr-plugins-demo/README.md

-# lrr-plugins-demo
+# LANraragi Plugins Registry Demo

-LANraragi-compatible plugins registry (demo)
+A proof of concept plugins registry for LANraragi.
+(TBDWIP)